 The hills, fjords, and harbor of Bergen, Norway, make it the ideal destination for a weekend in this beautiful country.
 Bergen exudes so much charm and small-town feel, you’d never know it’s actually Norway’s second largest city.
-For many visitors, a sunny day in Bergen is like a unicorn, but we lucked out and had fantastic weather for most of our time here which allowed us to explore all the great things to do in Bergen.
+For many visitors, a sunny day in Bergen is like a unicorn, but we lucked out and had fantastic weather for most of our time there, which allowed us to explore all the best things to do in Bergen during our trip to Norway.
 Here’s a look at some of our favorites.

 Things to do in Bergen